My name is Stephanie Vaught, founder of Social Money Finance.

 Born and raised in Detroit, Michigan, I attended Detroit Public Schools, received a B.A. in Political Science Pre-law from Michigan State University in 2000, and earned a Juris Doctor from Thomas M. Cooley Law School in 2007.
 My career and background is in legal research and writing, contract construction, and advocating on behalf of communities.

-In 2009, while still in the legal field, I became profoundly interested in personal finance – mostly because I wanted to learn how to manage my money and never feel broke again!
+In 2009, while still in the legal field, I became profoundly interested in personal finance – mostly because I wanted to learn how to manage my money and never feel as broke as I did in law school!
 So, I read everything I could and taught myself budgeting, money management, and optimal money mindset principles.

 In 2015, I got an opportunity to honor my new passion and work in the personal finance industry.
-I trained to become a certified financial counselor and, through a nonprofit, provided financial counseling and education to thousands of people across the country for more than 4 years.
+I trained to become a certified financial coach and provided financial coaching and education to thousands of people across the country for more than 4 years.

 "When you learn better, you do better.
 You make more confident decisions with your money and position yourself for long term success." - Stephanie Vaught, J.D.

 My purpose on this earth is to help you build a life you love.